PranavSitaraman/PetPals/README.md

-# PetPals Introduction
+# Introduction

-PetPals is a mobile application intended to help parents and the community stay up-to-date with important information and upcoming events related to the School.
-This document will serve as your guide to using PetPals, outlining the features and navigation integrated into the application
+PetPals is a mobile application designed to help pet rescue organizations get off to a good start.
+This document serves as a guide to using the PetPals app and outlines the features and navigation integrated into the application.

 # Navigation

-1. **Home**: The Home button on the navigation bar will take you back to the main screen of the application, which serves as the starting point for accessing all other features and functionalities.
+1. **Home**: The Home button on the navigation bar takes users back to the main screen of the application, serving as the starting point for accessing all other features and functionalities.

-2. **Calendar**: The Calendar button on the navigation bar will provide you with access to the school calendar, which will include important dates such as holidays, school events, and other activities.

-3. **Photos**: The Photos button on the navigation bar will allow you to view and share photos related to the School.
-This feature will enable teachers and students to upload and share photos from school activities, events, and other important moments.

-4. **Athletics**: The Athletics button on the navigation bar will provide you with information related to sports activities and events happening at the school.
-This feature will include schedules, results, and other related information.

-5. **Gradebook**: The Gradebook button on the navigation bar will provide parents with access to their child's academic performance and progress.
-This feature will allow parents to view grades, assignments, and other related information.
+2. **Pet Listings**: The Pet Listings button on the navigation bar provides users with access to photos and brief descriptions of 10 pets available for adoption.
+Users can filter by type of animal, breed, age, and location.

+3. **Pet Details**: When users click on a specific pet, they will be taken to a screen that includes more detailed information about the animal, such as its personality, medical history, and any special needs.
+This screen will also include buttons to adopt or foster the pet, as well as options to share the pet's profile on social media.

-6. **Transportation**: The Transportation button on the navigation bar will provide information related to school transportation services, including bus schedules, pick-up/drop-off locations, and other relevant details.
+4. **Donations**: The Donations button on the navigation bar includes information about the organization's fundraising efforts and a link to make a donation.
+Users can choose from different donation amounts and payment options.

+5. **Volunteer**: The Volunteer button on the navigation bar includes information about volunteering opportunities, such as event planning, fundraising, social media management, and animal care.
+Users can fill out a volunteer application directly within the app.

+6. **Search & Rescue**: The Search & Rescue button on the navigation bar allows users to report stray animal sightings by placing a pin on a map, attach key information, and conveys this information to local shelters.

+7. **Contact**: The Contact button on the profile page includes the organization's contact information, including its phone number, email address, and physical address.
+Users can also submit a contact form directly within the app.

 # Installing the Application